CharlieC115/MS3-NSC-Volunteer-Hours/README.md

 * Admin can view, edit and delete any and all lessons input by instructors.
 * Admin can add new records of lessons on an instructors behalf.
-* Admin can new lesson types/categories.
+* Admin can add new lesson types/categories and edit existing ones.
-* Admin can edit the contents of the home/launch page.
-* Admin can view, edit and delete users.
+* Admin can view and edit users.

 ### User Stories

 #### As an instructor I would like to:

-* Easily add lessons I have created to the NSC Volunteer Hours Site.
+* Easily add lessons I have done to the NSC Volunteer Hours Site.
 * View all my lessons volunteered.
 * Edit and delete any records I have incorrectly added.
 * See an overview of the hours I have volunteered and the expenses due.